jtardioli/john-dempster-mediation/README.md

 - Calendly Integration: Allows for easy appointment scheduling directly on the website.

 Key Learnings
-- Design Complexity: The process of crafting designs that are both appealing and functional took much longer than initially anticipated, underscoring the importance of dedicating sufficient time to the design phase.
+- Design Complexity: Creating a design that is both appealing and functional took much longer than initially anticipated.
 - Integration Insights: Gained a deep understanding of Calendly's settings and explored alternative calendar systems like Acuity.